Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 Ditto on the previous suggestions.
 If you don't have rubbing alcohol sometimes hair spray will work in a pinch.
 Also sometimes cooking oil (veg, canola, etc) on a cotton ball will work but sometimes takes a little longer.

 Peanut butter.
 An appliance salesmen told me about peanut butter 15 years ago.
 Rub peanut butter on leave it for a few minutes and them rub off and wash and dry.
 I but the cheapest I can find in a small jar.
-It lasts forever.
-I would only use the on hard surfaces, use your judgment, try a small test are first.
-I have used it to remove sticky double tape, maks left on my fiber glass showers etc.

 One of the best ways to clean them is to use WD-40.